 What can I expect of the process?

-Participants who go through the RCIA can expect to develop a deeper and stronger relationship with God.
+Participants who go through the OCIA can expect to develop a deeper and stronger relationship with God.
 They will also gain a much broader perspective on and understanding of the teachings and practices of the Catholic Church.
 Individuals will study the Gospel, profess faith in Jesus and the Catholic Church, and may receive the sacraments of Baptism, Eucharist, and Confirmation at the Easter Vigil.

 Why does it require so much time?

-The RCIA is not a program.
-At St. Francis of Assisi, we believe that RCIA is a process of preparation for the lifetime commitment that comes with reception into the Church.
+The OCIA is not a program.
+At St. Francis of Assisi, we believe that OCIA is a process of preparation for the lifetime commitment that comes with reception into the Church.
 Consequently, some people will need more time than others to prepare for this.
 The unbaptized (catechumens) and the uncatechized (candidates) adults should experience as close to one full Catholic liturgical year as they can in order to make a fully informed decision about becoming Catholic.